katerina-tziala/fullstackopen2019/part1/README.md

 This directory contains the series of exercises for *Part 1*.
 In this part three applications were developed:

-* **courseinfo:** The *CourseInfo App* which displays information for a course.
+* **courseinfo:** The *CourseInfo App*, which displays information for a course.

-* **unicafe:** The *Unicafe App* is a web application for collecting customer feedback.
+* **unicafe:** The *Unicafe App*, a web application for collecting customer feedback.
 There are only three options for feedback: good, neutral, and bad.

-* **anecdotes:** The *Anecdotes App* displays anecdotes from the world of software engineering, where users can display random anecdotes and vote the displayed ones.
+* **anecdotes:** The *Anecdotes App*, which displays anecdotes from the world of software engineering, where users can display random anecdotes and vote the displayed ones.

 <h3>Running the Apps</h3>